maotovisk/beatmap_aggregator_api/README.md

 # Beatmap Aggregator API – Golang

-This is a lightweight API I built to save osu! beatmaps into a SQLite database.
-It's a boilerplate setup I plan to use for future Go projects — and maybe build a frontend on top of it later.
+A lightweight API built to store osu! beatmaps in a SQLite database.
+This serves as a boilerplate for future Go projects — and possibly a base for a frontend later on.
+It's also my personal playground while learning and experimenting with Golang.

 ## Tech Stack